Lazerbeak12345/chaml/README.md

 ## Variables

 All variables are functions.
 When set with the `=` operator, it is overwritten with the value on the right side.
-When set with the `~` operator, the caller is overloaded.
+When set with the `~` (tilda) operator, the caller is overloaded.

 Naming conventions are identical to JavaScript; they may contain any number, upper or lowercase letter, or these: `$_`.
 They cannot start with a number.